 If the continuing education requirement cannot be met by the renewal due date, the licensee may choose to either renew late once the hours have been completed, or renew on inactive status by the renewal due date.
 An inactive licensee must make up the 12 hours for renewal before the license can be reinstated to active status.

-Licensees who either fail to timely renew or who do not meet all of the requirements for active renewal will be notified that the license has expired and informed of the steps necessary for late renewal.
-Licensees must cease performing activities that require a license once the current license expires.
+Licensees who either fail to timely renew or who do not meet all of the requirements for active renewal must cease performing activities that require a license once the current license expires.

 Licensees will be assessed a $50.00 late fee if all requirements are not received by the renewal due date.

-A final notice is sent to the licensee approximately 30 days prior to the end of the six month limit for late renewal of their license.
+A final notice is emailed to the licensee approximately 30 days prior to the end of the six month limit for late renewal of their license.

 A license cannot be renewed if more than 6 months have elapsed since the expiration date.